 Version : √ OneNote desktop

-Getting to know the File/Options/Display menu, that allows to customize your workspace : an essential menu, but not always easy to understand !
+Getting to know the File/Options/Display menu : an essential menu to customize your workspace, but not that easy to understand !

 1. Get the “Send to OneNote tool” icon in the task bar :

 Actually, this is not about the OneNote’ icon itself, as stated in the File/Option/Display menu.
-Rather, it consists in an add-in, that comes bundled with OneNote, which allows to perform 3 actions quickly :
+Rather, it consists in an add-in that comes bundled with OneNote, with shortcut to perform 3 actions quickly :

 - capture screen clipping